Skip to main content

 TE

-The exhaust thermistor reading is outside the expected operating range.
-The control board cannot determine drum temperature, so it shuts down heating to prevent damage.
+The exhaust thermistor's reading is outside the expected operating range.
+The control board can't determine drum temperature, so it shuts down heating entirely to prevent damage or a fire.

 moderate